-Computational physics, large scale simulations using particles methods (molecular dynamics / N-Body), structure formation, non-equilibrium systems, phase transitions, emergent properties.
+Computational physics, large scale simulations using particle methods (molecular dynamics / N-Body), structure formation, non-equilibrium systems, phase transitions, emergent properties.

 Large scale molecular dynamics simulations

 We are currently running very large (up to 8 billion atoms, millions of time-steps) molecular dynamics simulations of homogeneous nucleation from vapor to liquid.
 Such first order phase transitions are familiar from everyday life (e.g. condensation of vapor in the atmosphere into mist) and play an important role in many areas of science and technology.

 In spite of the familiarity and importance, accurate calculations of nucleation rates are still not possible, due to insufficient knowledge about the properties of the smallest droplets (nano-clusters).
 The unprecedented size of our simulations allows to form significant numbers of droplets under realistic conditions (i.e. without significant depletion of the vapor phase).

 Dark matter and cosmological structure formation